-Ellickson and Misra (2008) estimate a game of incomplete information for the US supermarket industry where supermarkets choose the type of 'pricing strategy': 'everyday low price' (EDLP) versus 'high-low' pricing.24 The choice of pricing strategy can be seen as a form of horizontal product differentiation.
-The authors find evidence of strategic complementarity between supermarkets pricing strategies: firms competing in the same market tend to adopt the same pricing strategy not only because they face the same type of consumers but also because there are positive synergies in the adoption of the same strategy.
-From an empirical point of view, this result is more controversial than Mazzeo's finding of firms' incentive to differentiate from each other.
-In particular, the existence of unobservables that are positively correlated across firms but are not fully accounted in the econometric model, may generate a spurious estimate of positive spillovers in the adoption of the same strategy.
+Ellickson and Misra (2008) estimate a game of incomplete information for the US supermarket industry where supermarkets choose the type of 'pricing strategy': 'everyday low price' (EDLP) versus 'high-low' pricing.
+The choice of pricing strategy can be seen as a form of horizontal product differentiation.
+The authors find evidence of strategic complementarity between supermarkets' pricing strategies: firms competing in the same market tend to adopt the same pricing strategy not only because they face the same type of consumers but also because there are positive synergies in the adoption of the same strategy.

+From an empirical point of view, Ellickson and Misra's result is more controversial than Mazzeo's finding of firms' incentives to differentiate from each other.
+In particular, the existence of unobservables that are positively correlated across firms but are not fully accounted for in the econometric model, may generate a spurious estimate of positive spillovers in the adoption of the same strategy.

 Vitorino (2012) estimates a game of store entry in shopping centers that allows for incomplete information, positive spillover effects among stores, and also unobserved market heterogeneity for the researcher that is common knowledge to firms.
 Her empirical results show that, after controlling for unobserved market heterogeneity, firms face business stealing effects but also significant incentives to collocate, and that the relative magnitude of these two effects varies substantially across store types.

-3.5.4.
-Firm heterogeneity.
+5.4.4 Firm heterogeneity

 The assumption that all potential entrants and incumbents are homogeneous in their variable profits and entry costs is very convenient and facilitates the estimation, but it is also very unrealistic in many applications.
-A potentially very important factor in the determination of market structure is that firms, potential entrants, are exante heterogeneous.
+A potentially very important factor in the determination of market structure is that firms, potential entrants, are ex-ante heterogeneous.
 In many applications we want to take into account this heterogeneity.
 Allowing for firm heterogeneity introduces two important issues in these models: endogenous explanatory variables, and multiple equilibria.
 We will comment on different approaches that have been used to deal with these issues.

 Consider an industry with N potential entrants.
 For instance, the airline industry.
 These potential entrants decide whether to be active or not in a market.
 We observe M different realizations of this entry game.
-These realizations can be different geographic markets (different routes of or city pairs, for instance, Toronto-New York, Montreal-Washington, etc) or different time periods of time.
-For the sake of concreteness, we refer to these different realizations of the entry game as "local markets" or "submarkets".
-We index firms with $i \in \{1, 2, ..., N\}$ and submarkets with $m \in \{1, 2, ..., M\}$.
+These realizations can be different geographic markets (different routes or city pairs, for instance, Toronto-New York, Montreal-Washington, etc) or different periods of time.
+We index firms with $i \in \{1, 2, ..., N\}$ and markets with $m \in \{1, 2, ..., M\}$ .

-Let $a{im} \in \{0,1\}$ be a the binary indicator of the event "firm i is active in market m".
+Let $a{im} \in \{0,1\}$ be the binary indicator of the event "firm i is active in market m".
 For a given market m, the N firms choose simultaneously whether to be active or not in the market.
-When making her decision, a firm wants to maximize its profit.
+When making its decision, a firm wants to maximize its profit.